Probabilistic Context-Free Grammars for Morphological Analysis

 ----------

-string : list(str)
+string : list[str]

-The input string
+The input string.

-keep_backtraces : bool, optional
+keep_backtraces : bool, default True

-Whether to keep backtraces for parsing, by default True
+Whether to keep backtraces for parsing.

 Returns